 Sometimes we put babies down when they just aren’t ready to sleep.
 A baby who isn’t ready for sleep isn’t going to sleep no matter how ideal the setting.

-But you and I both know that contact naps often aren’t sustainable for the long term.
+But you and I both know that contact naps aren’t sustainable for the long term.
 The earlier a baby learns how to nap alone in their bassinet, the easier the learning curve often is.

 Make Sure Baby Isn’t Overtired